jsindt/intro-hpc-life-scientists-2021/_episodes/02-hpc.md

 questions:
 - "What is high-performance computing?"
 - "What is a high-performance computer?"
+- "Why are computer clusters used?"
 objectives:
+- "Learning about computer clusters and how they are made"
-- "Learning what a HPC system is for"
+- "Understanding what differentiates a HPC system from a cluster"
 keypoints:
-- "To be determined"
+- "Computer clusters enable users to run larger, more complex jobs in a reasonable time"
+- "HPC systems are state-of-the-art clusters composed of a large number of powerful computers linked by very fast interconnects."
 ---

 ## Defining high-performance computing